steadybit/docs-public/content/installation-agent/2-daemonset.md

 ### Daemonset

 To install and configure chaosmesh within Kubernetes as a DaemonSet you need to define the DaemonSet YAML file.
 Below you will see an example of a YAML file to run the chaosmesh agent.
-Please replace '<replace-with-api-key>' with your specific API-Key and run the shown commands to encode the key correctly.
+Please replace the string 'replace-with-api-key' with your specific API-Key and run the shown commands to encode the key correctly.

 ```sh
 apiVersion: v1